 The Family Services staff is available to provide intervention and make referrals for mental health services.
 These services are designed to assist children with a wide range of personal concerns, including such areas as social, family, emotional issues, or objectionable behaviors.
-A licensed professional counselor and/or the Trauma Informed Care Specialist is available to assist with intervention and to provide counseling or mental health services.
+A licensed professional counselor and/or the Behavior Specialist is available to assist with intervention and to provide counseling or mental health services.
 The staff may also make available information about community resources or make referrals for parents who may have a need for counseling services.
 Classroom educators integrate Conscious Discipline into their classroom.
-The approach integrates social emotional learning, discipline and selfregulation.
+The approach integrates social emotional learning, discipline and self-regulation.
 CDC offers parenting class that empowers parents with skills that create a safe, connected, problem-solving environment for families.

-To meet with the counselor and/or the Trauma Informed Care Specialist, contact your child's teacher or the Family Services Staff for a referral.
+To meet with the counselor and/or the Behavior Specialist, contact your child's teacher or the Family Service Staff for a referral or to schedule an appointment.